Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Discrepancy Flows

-with $\eta^*$ from Corollary~\ref{thm:HD-spec}.
-For $r=\frac{3}{2}$ and $d=2$, this curve would be a Dirac measure.
-For this reason, we instead center the mass of the interaction energy flow in Proposition~\ref{prop:EK_steepest_descent_flow} with respect to the one-particle flow in Proposition~\ref{ex:one_particle_disc_flow}.
-More precisely, we illustrate the support of

-with $\alpha_t$ from Proposition~\ref{prop:EK_steepest_descent_flow} as well as $x(t)$ and $t_*$ from Proposition~\ref{ex:one_particle_disc_flow}.
+with $\eta^*$ from Corollary~\ref{thm:HD-spec}, where $\zb v \coloneqq \HD_{-}\F_{\delta_{e_1}}(\delta_{-e_1})$.
 We observe a good accordance with the numerical Euler forward scheme indicating that the particle explosion in discrepancy flows behaves similarly as for interaction energy flows. $\Box$ \end{example}

-For smoother kernels than the considered Riesz kernels in this paper, the repulsion effect leading to particle explosions does not occur.
+For smoother kernels than the considered Riesz kernels, the repulsion effect leading to particle explosions does not occur.
 For instance, Arbel et al.\ \cite{ArKoSaGr19} consider Lipschitz-continuously differentiable kernels and show the existence of a unique Wasserstein gradient flow for the corresponding discrepancy.
 Moreover, the forward Euler scheme given in \cite[§~2.2]{ArKoSaGr19} converges locally uniformly to this flow.
 In particular, this shows that the Wasserstein gradient flow $\gamma$ remains atomic if the initial measure $\gamma(0) = \mu_0$ is atomic.
 The behavior changes completely for the Riesz kernel with $r=1$.
 Here the repulsion effect is directly encoded in the steepest descent direction given in Theorem~\ref{thm:DKdir}(ii).
 For $r \in (1,2)$, the repulsion is weaker such that the steepest descent flow can have the form of a particle flow, see Proposition~\ref{ex:one_particle_disc_flow}; but our numerical experiments indicate the existence of an infinite family of Wasserstein descent flows similar to the family \eqref{eq:EK_descent_flow_family} observed for the interaction energy, where at any time the particle may decide to explode.